commonsharp/SurvivalProject-Server/README.md

 * ~~Can't start a quest with 2+ people.~~

 # 24/03/2017
+* Added PetKilledHandler (you can kill other player's pets in a game to make them yours).
 * Started working on mission impossible 300.
 * Fixed a bug where the other users in a room couldn't see the items of the other players.
 * Fixed the bug where you had to change items once before clicking ready in a room.